Jupiters

-The Jupiters (جوپیٹرز) were a Pakistani music band who are considered one of the pioneers of pop music in Pakistan.
-Although the band released only a few albums, it became a breeding ground for many notable future singers.
-The hit song "Yaaro Yehi Dosti Hai" sung by one of the vocalists Ali Azmat topped the charts in the early 1990s, and is still a famous number.
+The Jupiters (جوپیٹرز) were a Pakistani band who are considered one of the pioneers of pop music in Pakistan.

+Although the band released only a few albums, it became a nursery for many notable future singers.
+The hit song "Yaaro Yehi Dosti Hai" sung by one of the vocalists Ali Azmat topped the music charts in Pakistan in the early 1990s, and is still a famous number there.
+This popular song is from their album Jupiters Vol.1, released in 1989.

-The band disbanded in the late 1990s and is remembered as a party band in the city of Lahore.
-The drummer-cum-composer developed an A. R. Rahman type persona and became the driving force behind several hits by Rahat Fateh Ali Khan.
+Jupiters band disbanded in the late 1990s and is remembered as a party band in the city of Lahore.
+The band's drummer-cum-composer, Sahir Ali Bagga, became an influential composer in his solo career and was behind several hits by acclaimed singer, Rahat Fateh Ali Khan.